Our Hospitality: Reception

 The film premiered on November 3, 1923, and was released on November 19, 1923.
 Keaton's previous film Three Ages was released while Our Hospitality was in post-production and was a big hit in both the US and Europe, breaking box office records in some cities.
 Originally titled Hospitality, the new film was another hit for Keaton, selling out many theaters and grossing $537,844, almost $100,000 more than Three Ages.

 Critics at the time were generally positive.
+Variety wrote:

-Variety wrote: "This is an unusual comedy picture, a novelty melange of dramatics, low comedy, laughs and thrills.
-Jean Havez has built up a comedy masterpiece about as serious a subject as a feud. (...)
+This is an unusual comedy picture, a novelty melange of dramatics, low comedy, laughs and thrills.
+Jean Havez has built up a comedy masterpiece about as serious a subject as a feud...
 The picture is splendidly cast, flawlessly directed and intelligently photographed.
-The usual low comedy and slapstick have been modified and woven into a consistent story that is as funny as it is entertaining."
-Time was also positive: "The Keatons, four of them, combine to make this picture highly hilarious."
-The San Francisco Call review called Keaton "a comedian, dramatic actor and acrobat par excellence" and Mordaunt Hall of The New York Times praised Talmadge's performance.
+The usual low comedy and slapstick have been modified and woven into a consistent story that is as funny as it is entertaining.
+Time magazine was also positive: "The Keatons, four of them, combine to make this picture highly hilarious."
+The San Francisco Call review called Keaton "a comedian, dramatic actor and acrobat par excellence," and Mordaunt Hall of The New York Times praised Talmadge's performance.

-Our Hospitality has remained one of Keaton's acclaimed works, holding an average rating of 9.0 at Rotten Tomatoes with 96% positive reviews.
-Dave Kehr wrote: "With this work, Keaton began to display a dramatic sense to complement his comic sensibility—like The General, it is built with the integrity of a high-adventure story.
+Our Hospitality has remained one of Keaton's acclaimed works, holding an average rating of 9.0 at Rotten Tomatoes with 96% positive reviews.Dave Kehr wrote: "With this work, Keaton began to display a dramatic sense to complement his comic sensibility—like The General, it is built with the integrity of a high-adventure story.
 Of course, Keaton still finds room for his inimitable sight gags and beloved gadgets, here including an early steam locomotive that pulls its carriage train up and down the hills of Pennsylvania with a lovely reptilian grace."
-Leonard Maltin calls it a "sublime silent comedy, one of Buster's best, with a genuinely hair-raising finale." (four/four stars).
+Leonard Maltin called it a "sublime silent comedy, one of Buster's best, with a genuinely hair-raising finale." (four/four stars).